AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-56858-role-permissions-display-issue-in-b2b-company-admin-panel.md

 ---
 title: 'ACSD-56858: Role permissions discrepancy in B2B company admin panel'
-description: Apply the ACSD-56858 patch to fix the Adobe Commerce issue where role permissions are incorrectly displayed for restricted company admins in the B2B environment.
+description: Apply the ACSD-56858 patch to fix the Adobe Commerce issue where role permissions are incorrectly displayed for a restricted company admin in the B2B environment.
 feature: Companies, B2B
 role: Admin, Developer
 ---